swmcc/talk-giants-are-made-from-standing-on-the-shoulders-of-dwarves....lots-of-them/README.md

 ## What is it?

-A lignting talk I gave to a user group in London in May 2013.
+A lightning talk I gave to a user group in London in May 2013.
 I was invited over and so I went and gave this lightning talk.

 The basic elements of this talk are that good systems and developers can be built on using lots of small